mganss/pdjs/README.md

 ## Usage

 Currently, you'll have to grab a build artifact from [GitHub Actions](https://github.com/mganss/pdjs/actions) for your platform (`js.ps_linux` for Linux, `js.dll` for Windows) and place it where your PD patch can find it.
 Then create a `js` object giving it the name of a JavaScript file, e.g. `js src.js`, relative to your patch or absolute.
+For more usage information you can consult the [Max JavaScript documentation](https://docs.cycling74.com/max8/vignettes/javascriptinmax) which applies to pdjs as well.

 ## Feature support